PoCInnovation/Workshops/software/05.Actions/README.md

 Use command from `step 0` to run tests

-:warning: Your job must run on a container that support Criterion, use the Epitech image
+⚠️ Your job must run on a container that support Criterion, use the Epitech image

 Don't forget to define a name for each step, it's important to clarify your workflow.